 - Give the other member an image and ask him/her to describe what the image is without revealing it.

-- Ask the teammate with a pen and paper to draw the image based purely on the descriptions being provided.
+- Ask the teammate, with a pen and a piece of paper, to draw the image based purely on the descriptions being provided.

 - Once the drawing is complete, it is compared with the real image and each pair can share whether or not they had difficulty communicating.

 The aim of this activity is to find and eliminate any hurdles in team communication employees may have.